Rabbi Mitch Delcau is joining us full-time in July 2020. Learn about him here.

 For both, the dress is casual.

-The Student Rabbi and Lay Cantor lead Rosh Hashanah and Yom Kippur services.
+Our Rabbi and Lay Cantor lead Rosh Hashanah and Yom Kippur services.
 One day of Rosh Hashanah is observed in concert with the Reform Movement.
 Yom Kippur services begin with an evening Kol Nidre service and continue the next day with morning and afternoon services followed by a Break-the-Fast dinner.

 In addition to regular Shabbat and holiday services, the Temple offers a Religious School for our children, a Jewish library for all ages, a monthly bulletin and Facebook page.
 Adult education includes both Torah/Tanach study, discussion and Hebrew lessons.